jgverges/git-github/README.md

 # git-github
-Git and Github informations and docs
+Git and Github informations, tests and docs

 ## Errors git